Alexa can control your TV with a Logitech Harmony. Here's how

 Just know that you may have some trouble finding words that Harmony will accept and Alexa can easily pronounce.
 For instance, you won't be able to use "Syfy" or "Sci-Fi" to activate the Syfy Channel.
 "Sci Fi Channel" works, though.

-Once your both of Alexa's Harmony skills are all synced up, there's one last step: refresh Alexa's list of devices by saying "Alexa, discover devices" out loud, or with the "Discover devices" button in the Smart Home tab of the Alexa app.
+Once both of your Alexa's Harmony skills are synced up, there's one last step: refresh Alexa's list of devices by saying "Alexa, discover devices" aloud, or with the "Discover devices" button in the Smart Home tab of the Alexa app.

 4) Take Alexa + Harmony for a spin